apache/airflow/docs/apache-airflow/upgrading-to-2.rst

     from airflow.providers.docker.operators.docker import DockerOperator

-Pleaes note that the backport provider packages are just backports of the provider packages compatible with Airflow 2.0.
+Pleaese note that the backport provider packages are just backports of the provider packages compatible with Airflow 2.0.
 Those provider packages are installed automatically when you install Airflow with extras.
 For example: